 Borrowers should keep in mind that a cash-out refinance replaces their current mortgage and even though they receive additional cash they only have to make one monthly payment.
-Unlike a home equity line of credit, a cash-out refinance can have a fixed interest rate for the life of the loan so the monthly payments remain the same.
+Unlike a home equity line of credit, a cash-out refinance may have a fixed interest rate, meaning that the interest rate remains unchanged for the life of the loan so the monthly payments remain the same.
 Additionally, interest rates are typically lower than with a HELOC.

 The approval process for a cash-out refinance is similar to the initial approval process when buying a home.
 It can be somewhat cumbersome, but the payoff is a lower interest rate, a fixed payment, and access to additional cash.

 Like most things in the world of finance, the answer to which option is better will vary by person based on their individual financial circumstances and unique needs.
 In some situations, a HELOC may make more sense than a cash-out refinance and vice versa.